 Update Network Drivers

 There could be issues with network drivers that aren’t supporting the network hardware within the computer.
 The best thing you can do is to update the network drivers.

-Reinstall or update drivers for your Network devices following below steps:
+Reinstall or update drivers for your Network devices following the below steps:

 - Open Device Manager using the Run command devmgmt.msc in the run dialogue box.

-- Right-click on the Network adapter and click Update driver command.
+- Right-click on the Network adapter and click the Update driver command.

 - You can also use drivers provided by the manufacturer from their website—for example, Realtek or Atheros.

-This will automatically lookup for driver and hardware changes and repair to rectify the network issues.
+This will automatically look up for driver and hardware changes and repairs to rectify the network issues.